kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/syllabus.typ

 = Course Description

-This course aims to expose the students to many modern software engineering practices.
-We will cover topics such as programming lanugages, popular packages for data science, tooling and best practices, and deployment.
-This course focuses on hands-on experience, labs and tutorials, which the students will develop a semester-long project with the guidance of the instructor.
+Software engineering in data science requires a wide variety of technical skills.
+Not only ones need to know how to build a model for their data, but also engineer around the model from continous ingestion of new data to produce a deployable product.
+This course aims to expose the students to many modern software engineering practices for software engineering.
+We will start with problem analysis, programming languages, toolings such as version control, testing, debugging, to MLOps such as data base interaction and experiment tracking, all the way to open source developement cycle and governance, continous integration and deployment, and user interface and experience design.
+After this course, the student should have working knowledge to design and start an end-to-end data science project.
+This course focuses on hands-on experience, labs and tutorials, which the students will design and develop a semester-long project with the guidance of the instructor.
+Prerequisite(s): prior experience with programming is highly recommended.

  While each students should have their own project for the course, students are encouraged to work with each other.
 The most important part of this course is to have fun, and by the end of the course the students should have build some small products that will be available to the general public.

 = Philosophy